cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 ======

 A Memory object represents a naturally-aligned power-of-two-sized section of physical address space.
-It does not specify whether that address space contains RAM, ROM, devices, or anything at all.
+It may describe RAM, ROM, peripherals, or even unmapped space that will fault if accessed.

 Keys to a Memory object use the brand to refine this, specifying all the attributes supported by the ARMv7-M MPU, including read and execute permissions, access ordering, and cache behavior.

+No two Memory objects overlap, so a Memory object has sole authority over the section of address space it describes.

 A certain set of Memory objects are created during the :ref:`boot process
 <boot>`.
 These objects are expected to be somewhat large, and can be
 :ref:`split <memory-method-split>` into more manageable sizes.

-If a Memory object has the same size as a kernel object of another type, it can be donated to the kernel to create a new object using the :ref:`become
-<memory-method-become>` operation.
-This destroys the donated memory object,
-revoking all keys.
+There are two categories of Memory objects: *normal* and *device*.
+For most purposes, they behave identically.
+But if a *normal* Memory object has the same size as a kernel object of another type, it can be donated to the kernel to create a new object using the :ref:`become <memory-method-become>` operation.
+This destroys the donated memory object, revoking all keys.
+The kernel does not accept donation of *device* Memory.

-Because Memory objects are *destroyed* to create kernel objects, the section of address space controlled by a Memory object is *inherently* under application (not kernel) control.
+Because Memory objects do not overlap, and because they are *destroyed* to create kernel objects, the section of address space controlled by a (still existing) Memory object is *inherently* under application (not kernel) control.
 Applications can access that address space in two ways:

 1. A key to a Memory object may be loaded into the MPU Region Registers of a :ref:`Context <context-object>`, causing the corresponding section of address